Howard County Maryland assistance programs.

 Faith Community Baptist Church in Silver Spring (dial 301-460-8188) offers basic needs such as boxes of food, clothing, Christmas assistance, and groceries.

 In general, many people from the Howard County community turn to distribution centers, churches and non-profit pantries for help.
 They can be a great resource for people that are struggling.
-Find more information on food banks and how they can provide free groceries and even information on government programs.
+Find more information on lists of food banks and how they can provide free groceries and even information on government programs.

 Howard County Health Dept., Columbia Health Center (Main Clinic) offers medical care on a sliding fee scale.
 The county clinic offers general medical services and health screenings, medical care, as well as maternity services, WIC, prescriptions, family planning and the MCHIP program to eligible Howard County and Maryland residents.
-Dial (410) 313-7500, or locate Maryland dental centers.
+Dial (410) 313-7500, or locate Maryland free dental centers.

 If you are behind on paying your mortgage or facing a foreclosure, contact Legal Aid Bureau - Howard County.
 Get free legal help and advice with the following issues including family and domestic; consumer debt; landlord/tenant; evictions, bankruptcy filings; welfare problems, and Social Security issues.
 Will provide free mortgage foreclosure counseling and representation with lenders and banks.
 Phone (410) 480-1057.